 The AmazonBasics 9001-36A Metal Dog Crate is our best value choice because it folds flat and is easy to transport or store.
 It has two latches for added security, as well as a divider panel for puppies.

-We hope our list of reviews and buyer’s guide have helped you find the best dog crate for your pitbull.
+We hope our list of reviews and buyer’s guide has helped you find the best dog crate for your pitbull.

-- A Comparison of our Favorites for 2020:
+- A Comparison of Our Favorites for 2021:

 - The 7 Best Dog Crates for Pitbulls: